WOMEN'S NATIONAL PREMIER LEAGUE

 NPL season details

-Round 1 will take place the weekend of 5 April, with the regular season ending with Round 21 on 31 August and finals the following 3 weeks.
+Round 1 took place on the weekend of 5 April, with the regular season ending with Round 21 on 31 August and finals the following 3 weeks.

 We currently have breaks scheduled after rounds 2 and 8, and a dual round (2 games) the week of 14 July.